IntentArchitect/Docs/articles/getting-started/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 - `Intent.EntityFrameworkCore.Repositories`
 - `Intent.Application.ServiceImplementations.Conventions.CRUD`

+> [!TIP]
+> Please ensure that all your (other) modules are kept up to date for the best possible experience.
+Click on the Updates tab to see which modules can be updated.

 Once you've installed those modules, you will notice a blinking button at the bottom of the screen.
 Click on it to view the Software Factory Execution again.
 When it detected the module installation, it automatically performed another Software Factory Execution.